-PE and Sport Studies allows you to develop and strengthen your practical ability in a range of sports and physical activities as well as learning and understanding the theoretical and biological workings of a variety of skills.
-The course will equip you with a range of transferable skills that will be an asset for further education in the fields of sport, fitness, health and wellbeing.
+Sport allows you to develop and strengthen your practical ability in a range of sports and physical activities as well as learning and understanding the theoretical and biological workings of a variety of skills.
+The course will equip you with a range of transferable skills.

-WHAT WILL I LEARN ABOUT IN SPORT STUDIES?
+WHAT WILL I LEARN ABOUT IN SPORT?